Skip Navigation

 Ad blockers, antivirus, and firewalls can alert employees to malicious files and websites before they access them.
 But if these aren’t up-to-date, they may not catch suspicious files and websites that use the latest cybercrime tactics.

-For example, say an employee receives an email that looks like it came from your customer relationship management software.
-The message says they need to log into their account urgently because it may be compromised.
+For example, an employee receives an email that looks like it came from your customer relationship management software.
+The message says they must log into their account urgently because it may be compromised.

 If the employee falls into the trap and clicks the link, they’ll go to a spoofed login page and share their credentials with the hacker.
 If the employee had an up-to-date firewall installed, they may have been blocked from accessing the site in the first place.